melsod/ITS_annonymizer/README.md

 ## Checkbuttons

+Each checkbutton, if checked will exclude the corresponding row of data from anonymization.
+Data in each row are:

 1. PrimaryChild row: date of birth, gender, child key
 2. ITS row: file name, time file was created
 3. ChildInfo row: date of birht, gender